 DR. LYNCH-WALSH: Yes, I have a question about the policy itself as I'm going from statute to policy, because we -- it was such a labor of love to get the members of the selection committee in place and then additional language, but the purpose of this policy -- I like consistency between state statute and board policy.
 Because we jump into this thing called the annual financial audit selection committee, but this policy just says there shall be a financial audit of the board's financial records at the completion of each fiscal year.
 The audit shall be conducted by an independent certified public accountant.
-The state statute says each local governmental entity, district school board and so on and so forth, prior to entering into a written contract pursuant to subsection 7 except as provided in subsection 8 shall use auditor selection procedures when selecting an auditor to conduct the annual financial audit required in state statute 218.391.
-The governing body of a county, municipality, district school board, blah-blah, shall establish an auditor selection committee.
-That should be the name of the committee, an auditor selection committee.
+The state statute says each local governmental entity, district school board and so on and so forth, prior to entering into a selecting the actual -- the annual audit as opposed to the auditor.
+So -- and it's because of the selection of words, annual financial audit selection committee, as opposed to auditor selection committee.
+Not that I'm trying to throw it back again, but there should also be a sentence after this first sentence in the Policy 3100, the school board shall establish an auditor selection committee.
+It doesn't actually state that that's one of the purposes of this policy.
+It might have in the old version.